moromerx/Blue-Team/Challenges/Reverse Engineering/Crushing{HTB}.md

 6. for i in range(length): ... highest = max(highest, pos) - For each value from 0 to length-1, another 8 bytes are read and unpacked to get pos, the position in the bytearray that should be set to current.
 The current value (ranging from 0 to 255) is assigned to content[pos]. 'highest' is updated to track the highest position modified in the bytearray.

-7. print(content[:highest].decode()) - After the loop completes, the code prints out the contents of bytearray up to the highest index that was modified, decoding it from bytes to a string.
+7. print(content[:highest].decode()) - After the loop completes, the code prints out the contents of the bytearray up to the highest index that was modified, decoding it from bytes to a string.

-This will return a converstaion between two organizers and will also contain the flag.
+This will return a conversation between two organizers that includes the flag.

 ![image](https://github.com/moromerx/CTF-Challenges/assets/162036545/de1b17ca-7d22-4740-807b-0b16ce1242dd)

-Done!
+Done!🎉